martenlienen/icml-nips-iclr-dataset/README.md

 ## Update the Data

-The first and definitely correct option is to just re-scrape the whole dataset as in the following example.
+The first and definitely correct option is to re-scrape the whole dataset as in the following example.
 ```sh
 python scrape.py 2006-2021